Alexander Kemurdzhian: Later years and death

-In response to the Chernobyl disaster, Kemurdzhian led a team of researchers to develop, in May 1986, the robot STR-1 (СТР-1) to support the Chernobyl liquidators to investigate and cleanup the area.
+In May 1986 Kemurdzhian led a team of researchers to develop the robot STR-1 (СТР-1) in response to the Chernobyl disaster.
+Goal was to support the Chernobyl liquidators to investigate and clean up the area.
 In Chernobyl he was exposed to excessive radiation and was treated in a Moscow hospital for radiation burns.

-Kemurdzhian retired in 1998.
+Kemurdzhian transitioned from institute's deputy director to chief scientific officer in 1991, and retired in 1998.
 In 2000 he became a founding member of the St. Petersburg Branch of the Russian Academy of Cosmonautics (StPB RAC).
 In November 2000 he was the chief speaker at the 30th anniversary of the Lunokhod meeting held at the Tovstonogov Bolshoi Drama Theater.
 His last public appearance took place in mid-January 2003.
 A few days later he suffered a hip fracture and was hospitalized.
 He died in Saint Peteresburg on 24 or 25 February, 2003.
 He was buried at the Smolensky Armenian cemetery in St. Petersburg.

+He was married to a Latvian architect and had a son, Vladimir, who headed a lab at VNIITransmash as of the late 1990s.

 Recognition

 Kemurdzhian is recognized as the "founder of the Russian school of design of planetary rovers."
 For his work on lunar rovers, Kemurdzhian received the Lenin Prize in 1973.
 A minor planet discovered on 26 August 1976 by Nikolai Chernykh at the Crimean Astrophysical Observatory was named 5933 Kemurdzhian.
-He was a member of The Planetary Society, the European Geosciences Union, and other learned societies.
+He was a member of The Planetary Society, a corresponding member of the Committee on Space Research, the European Geosciences Union, and other learned societies.
 Documents, photos, and other archival materials on Kemurdzhian are kept at the Russian State Archive of Scientific-Technical Documentation.

 Malenkov described him as follows: "A sharp mind, quick wit, and immediate response in all, including unexpected, situations; professionalism, encyclopedic erudition, commitment and hard work, multiplied by boundless energy; natural qualities of a leader of any assembly of people or experts, gathered by chance or by virtue of production relations; a charming conversationalist, a poet, and a great storyteller..."

 In October 2021 the 100th anniversary of Kemurdzhian's birth was commemorated in Armenia with a conference and a postage stamp.